Friendship Bridge client for 13 years.

 A year after Mirian moved in with her in-laws' family and had her first child, her-father-in-law passed away suddenly.
 This tragedy especially affected Mirian's husband, who was unable to come to terms with his father's death.
 To mitigate the pain, an uncle suggested he turn to alcohol.
 Mirian's husband unfortunately took this advice to heart, and to this day he spends weeks at a time drunk and is unable to provide for his family.

 In addition to the alcohol problem, Mirian learned that her husband had debts.
 One day the electricity company cut off the service due to their lack of payment.
 Mirian was caught off guard, and she did not know what to do.
 What little money she was making with her sister was not enough, and she found herself unable to feed her children.
-It was then that she met América, who at the time was Facilitator with Friendship Bridge and who is now the Production Coordinator of Handmade by Friendship Bridge.
-América invited Mirian to join Friendship Bridge and told her about the organization - how it helps women start or grow their business to support their families, among other things.
-América also advised her to start a business selling food as well as her beaded products.
+It was then that she met a Friendship Bridge employee who was a Facilitator at the time, and who is now the Production Coordinator of Handmade by Friendship Bridge®.
+She invited Mirian to join Friendship Bridge and told her about the organization - how it helps women start or grow their business to support their families, among other things.
+She also advised Mirian to start a business selling food as well as her beaded products.
 Determined and inspired by the prospect of building a better future for herself and for her family, Mirian joined Friendship Bridge.
 She quickly obtained her first loan of Q2,000 ($260), which she invested in the preparation of cooked güisquiles (squash) to be sold in her community; in the production of beaded handicrafts; and in the payments to restore the electricity in her home.

 Years went by and Mirian was expanding her business and supporting her two children.
 One day, Mirian learned that her husband also had a large debt with a bank that he could no longer pay.
 Furthermore, he had left the land of his house as the collateral for the loan.
 Mirian was devastated, and she knew she would once again have to seek assistance to be able to provide for her children.
 She asked for a Q9,000 ($1,160) loan from Friendship Bridge, planning to use part of it to buy raw material for her business and the rest to pay off her husband's debt so that they would not be evicted.
 There came a point when Mirian only had food for her children; she herself would drink water in hopes that it would make her feel less hungry.
 She sought out a job with one of her sister-in-laws who sold shoes; here she would be paid Q15 ($2) a day.
 The owner of the business set the minimum price of the shoes, but allowed Mirian to sell them at slightly higher prices, knowing she needed the extra money.